If you've got one of the best camera phones you'll also want one of the best photo editing apps to go with it.

 Google’s photo-editing features are designed to require very little input from the user, and as such are quick and simple.
 For instance, the only user-controlled sliders you get are to adjust color, light and contrast (pop) on the overall image.
 It also has a handful of filters with a slider to control the strength of the effect.
 Google Photos has its fun side, too.
 For instance, it automatically generates animated GIFs from photos you take in batches.

 Google Photos is also one of our top choices for the best photo storage and sharing sites.
-Just bear in mind that in June 2021 the rules over how much you can store in it for free changed: now, any photos you upload will count against your free 15GB Google Drive limit.
+Just bear in mind that it no longer offers unlimited storage: any photos you upload will count against your free 15GB Google Drive limit.
 If you want more space, you'll need to pay for it, with prices starting at $1.99 a month for 100GB.

 That caveat aside, Google Photos is a must.
 Just download it, set it up and let it do its thing in the background.